 You need to decide how much of the water to take on and commit!

 - the par 3 fifteenth hole surrounded by marshland

 - hole 17, a par 5 with a tricky green

 - hole 18, a strong par 4 finishing hole (see picture mid article)

 Pinehurst no 8 is be one of key courses to play in any trip to Pinehurst Resort.

 The Travelling Golfer can tailor a package to suit your group, including time at Pinehurst Resort and some of the other outstanding courses in the area.

-For further information see Golf Tours: Pinehurst & The Sandhills of North Carolina
+For further information on our preferred itineraries see Golf Tours: Pinehurst & The Sandhills of North Carolina

 Please contact us if you are interested in a golf tour to Pinehurst Resort and/or The Sandhills of North Carolina: